mcostalba/Stockfish/Readme.md

 Stockfish uses the UCI protocol to communicate with a GUI.
 The complete documentation can be obtained from http://download.shredderchess.com/div/uci.zip.

-Some examples of useful UCI commands are given below.
+Some examples of useful commands are given below.

 #### Setting up the position

-Set the position with a FEN string
+Set the position with a FEN string:

 `position fen rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`

-Set the position with moves starting from the start position.
+Set the position with moves starting from the start position:

 `position startpos moves e2e4 e7e5 d2d4`